 Pineapple Carrot Muffins - are the perfect snack-time treat for the kids.
 Fresh carrots, a little sugar, a touch of cinnamon, and pineapple juice make these muffins both moist and delicious.

 Banana Oatmeal Chocolate Chip Muffins

 - 3 cups old fashioned oats

 - ½ teaspoon cinnamon

 - 2 teaspoons baking powder

-- 1 cup mashed banana, about 2-3 medium bananas
+- 1 cup mashed banana about 2 large bananas

 - 2 large eggs

 - 2 cups milk